aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotFormatCondition/GetScopeType/_index.md

 ## GetScopeType function

-Get and set scope type for the pivot table condition format .
+Get and set scope type for the pivot table conditional format .

 ```go